 - Organisations in the International Context

 - Management Accounting

 - Financial Management

 - Information Systems Development

-Plus five modules from a list of options including: International Business, Human Resource Management, Marketing, Data Analysis for Management, and International Economics.
+Plus five modules from a list of options including: International Business, Human Resource Management, Marketing, Operations Management, International Economics and Data Analysis for Managers

 Year on placement or studying abroad (or 6 months of each)